-Instead, the new Health Building Note framework (shown below) is based on the patient's experience across the spectrum of care from home to healthcare setting and back, using the national service frameworks (NSFs) as a model.
-This structure better reflects current policy and service delivery.
+The Health Building Note framework (shown below) is based on the patient's experience across the spectrum of care from home to healthcare setting and back, using the national service frameworks (NSFs) as a model.

-New Health Building Note structure
+Health Building Note structure

 The Health Building Notes have been organised into a suite of 17 core subjects.